-Given that the AET participation of White adults are somewhat inconsistent with the literature (Desjardins, 2010; Desjardins, 2020b; Fouarge et al., 2012; Lee & Desjardins, 2019), a follow up analysis was conducted to ensure the internal validity of these findings.
+Given that the AET participation of White adults are somewhat inconsistent with the literature (Desjardins, 2010, 2020b; Fouarge et al., 2012; Lee & Desjardins, 2019), a follow-up analysis was conducted to ensure the internal validity of these findings.
 First, crosstabulations of all AET measures and race/ethnicity categories were examined.
 In the weighted descriptive summary (see Table 1), White adults participated in any form of AET more than Black, Hispanic, and other racial/ethnic minority adults.
 Second, a series of unconditional binary logistic regression analyses were estimated for the AET measures, Blacks, Hispanics, and other racial/ethnic minorities.
 Generally, there was no evidence of racial/ethnic differences when other covariates were not considered.
 However, when the covariates were included in the models, the racial/ethnic differences in AET participation were observed.
 As mentioned earlier, the follow-up analysis also provided a clue for SES-based explanations (see Tables 2-4 for the consistent findings on education, employment, and income) on the racial/ethnic differences in AET participation.

 While this study showed the racial/ethnic differences at the national level, there are several important areas of inquiries for future research to verify and contextualize the findings from this study.
 First, complex relationships between race/ethnicity and SES, including education, employment, and income need to be unpacked to clarify the pathways between race/ethnicity and AET participation.
-Second, this study also documented understudied differences between racial/ethnic minorities, such as Black and Hispanic adults.
+Examinations of additional SES measures (e.g., more detailed childhood SES than the parent's education, subjective experience in formal education programs) would be particularly interesting as each measure may capture different aspects of SES across racial/ethnic groups.
+Second, this study also documented understudied differences between racial/ethnic minorities, such as Black versus Hispanic adults.
 Most of the previous research focused on White adults versus racial/ethnic minorities.
 Findings of Black adults being more likely to participate in both formal and non-formal AET than Hispanic adults warrant additional studies.
-Some of the known explanations including language barrier, self-efficacy, and SES advantages/disadvantages require more rigorous examinations focusing on specific comparisons of racial/ethnic groups.
+Some of the known explanations including language barrier, self-efficacy, and SES advantages/ disadvantages require more rigorous examinations focusing on specific comparisons of racial/ethnic groups.
 By the same token, probable explanations of other minorities are inconclusive due to limited data, sample sizes, and information (e.g., Asians, Asian Americans, Pacific Islanders, Native Americans, mixed race).
-Finally, building on the baseline findings from this study, future research should further explore the intersection of gender and race/ethnicity in the context of AET participation.
+Third, given the use of employment and income in the analysis, future research should further explore on-the-job and non-job related AET participation, as well as job skill levels, by gender and race/ ethnicity to better understand access to AET opportunities beyond the types of AET (i.e., formal vs. non-formal) measured in this study.
+Finally, building on the baseline findings from this study, future research should further explore the intersection of gender and race/ ethnicity in the context of AET participation.
 As the theory of intersectionality proposed by Crenshaw (1989) suggests, the lived experiences of White men and women versus men and women of color are systematically different, in part, due to the unequal distributions of resources in society.